Trump Picks J.D. Vance as His Running Mate — Here’s Who Else He Considered

 However, unlike some of fellow Republicans, the GOP governor hasn’t agreed with Trump’s claims that the 2020 election was stolen.
 “I believe that Joe Biden won the election,” Burgum told NBC last year.

-Even if he isn’t ultimately selected as VP, he might likely be considered for various cabinet positions.
+Even though he wasn’t selected as VP, he might likely be considered for various cabinet positions.
 “He’s one of the best governors in our country, and I hope that I’m going to be able to call on him to be a piece of the administration, a very important piece of the administration,” Trump said of Burgum during a rally in January.

 Former Housing and Urban Development Secretary Ben Carson